The following surveys may contain information which may be useful for cancer epidemiology studies.

 NHANES is a program of studies designed to assess the health and nutritional status of adults and children in the U.S. The survey is unique in that it combines interviews and physical examinations.
 Pharmacoepidemiologic data available from NHANES includes drug etiology, drug utilization, and population cancer burden.
 Access to NHANES data is free after NCHS publication.

-- National Health Interview Survey (NHIS) Cancer Control Topical Module
+- National Health Interview Survey (NHIS) Cancer Control Supplement

-The National Health Interview Survey (NHIS) is an annual nationwide survey of 36,000 households conducted by the National Center for Health Statistics and administered by the U.S. Census Bureau.
+The National Health Interview Survey (NHIS) is a continuous nationwide in-person survey of approximately 35,000 households conducted by the National Center for Health Statistics and administered by the U.S. Census Bureau.
+The Cancer Control Supplement is administered every five years and focuses on issues pertaining to knowledge, attitudes, and practices of cancer-related health behaviors, screening, and risk assessment.

 - National Hospital Discharge Survey